bosskabouter/volatalk/README.md

 ### Mission

-A way for browsers to communicate privately and direcly between trusted contacts, independent of any centralized service.
+Private and direct communication between trusted contacts, independent of any centralized service.
 When a service is used it should know as little as possible about the sending or receiving client and the information sent.

 ### Why